ty2k/todolist-assignment/README.md

 This function was incorrectly double-displaying the "Implement user authentication" and never displaying the non-urgent, non-complete todo items.
 I fixed the logic by removing the check for `displayUrgent` within the `if/else` block, since we are already checking the state of `displayUrgent` to enter the block.
 I also set the `else` block to use `!x.isUrgent`, since we are in a condition where `displayUrgent` is false.

+### Fix filter logic in `deleteTodo()`

+This function was incorrectly deleting everything but the intended todo item.
+I fixed it by reversing the conditional in the `filter()` function.

 ---

 Original instructions below.